 Frank Horvat – composer & pianist

 Whether he writes for his band, the concert stage or film/TV, his music is both aggressive and introspective.
-The consequence of being born in a world of Gershwin, Glass and Zappa, he’s influenced by the post-modern idea of eclecticism.
-His compositions have a driving minimalism and a haunting reflection and are most often based on social injustices or the wondrousness of life, love and longing.
+It digs deep into your heart and soul with a driving minimalism and a haunting reflection.
+Frank’s compositions are often based on global social injustices as well as the wondrousness of life, love and longing.

-With influences from Bach to Beethoven, to Bartók to Bjork, Amos to Glass to Radiohead and Zappa, his portfolio consists of chamber, pop/rock, electronic, musical theatre, film, and large ensemble works.
-With a continuously growing discography and composition premieres on four continents, his works have been performed in a variety of venues and have been featured in plays, film and on television networks like the CBC & Bravo as well as radio stations internationally.
+With a continuously growing discography and composition premieres on four continents, he has performed in a variety of venues and festivals worldwide including the Glenn Gould Studio, Massey Hall, Nuit Blanche, Music and Beyond Festival, Beaches Jazz Festival, NXNE, Gallery 345, NYC’s St. Mark’s Church-in-the-Bowery and his compositions have been featured in plays, film and on television networks like the CBC, HBO & Bravo as well as radio stations internationally.